aneeshmurali-n/AMN-STM32-Flasher/README.md

 ## 🧠 What Makes It Different

-Where others demand commands, AMN listens to intent.
+Where others demand commands, AMN Flasher listens to intent.
 It detects your tools, flashes your board, and visualizes the process — automatically.

 Everything you touch in the app is alive: